iddocohen/vmware-sase-check/README.md

 In the meantime:

-1. Download this repo as a [ZIP file from GitHub](https://github.com/iddocohen/vmware-sase-check/archive/refs/heads/main.zip).
+1. Download this repo as stable release listed above or newer changes via [ZIP file from GitHub](https://github.com/iddocohen/vmware-sase-check/archive/refs/heads/main.zip).
-2. Unzip the file and you should have a folder named `vmware-sase-check-main`.
+2. Unzip the file and you should have a folder named `vmware-sase-check-<version name here>` when downloading a release or `vmware-sase-check-main`.
 3. In Chrome go to the extensions page (`chrome://extensions`).
 4. Enable Developer Mode.
 5. Drag the `vmware-sase-check-main` folder anywhere on the page to import it (do not delete the folder afterwards).
 6. Click then on the extension icon (on the top right corner) and pin the new plugin (so you can see it all the time).

 **Firefox**
-1. Download this repo as a [ZIP file from GitHub](https://github.com/iddocohen/vmware-sase-check/archive/refs/heads/main.zip).
+1. Download this repo as stable release listed above or newer changes via [ZIP file from GitHub](https://github.com/iddocohen/vmware-sase-check/archive/refs/heads/main.zip).
-2. Unzip the file and you should have a folder named `vmware-sase-check-main`
+2. Unzip the file and you should have a folder named `vmware-sase-check-<version name here>` when downloading a release or `vmware-sase-check-main`.
 3. Open Firefox
 4. Enter 'about:debugging' in the URL bar
 5. Click 'This Firefox'